ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/index.md

 ### Lecture Slides

-After the workshop is over, you'll be able to access the lecture slides [here](materials/ToxoRNAseqWorkshop.pdf).
+After the workshop is over, you'll be able to access the lecture slides for Dan's portion [here](materials/ToxoRNAseqWorkshop.pdf) and Omar's portion [here](materials/ToxoRNAseqWorkshop.pdf).

 ----